 The big ski question annually, besides is it going to snow, is whether to buy a season pass?
 With lift ticket prices ranging from $60-$180, season pass deals are better value – if you are going to ski more than 4-6 days typically.

-Vail’s Epic Pass is the big player among multi-mountain passes.
-Priced at about $859 with an early season purchase (read: April for the next season) there are no black out dates and tons of skiing at Vail, Beaver Creek, Breckenridge, Keystone, Arapahoe Basin, and Crested Butte in Colorado, Park City in Utah, Heavenly, Northstar, Kirkwood in California, Whistler Blackcomb Canada, Stevens Pass Washington, Stowe, Mount Snow and Okemo in Vermont, Sunapee in New Hampshire, and Perisher Australia, and bonus free skiing in the Alps at St Anton, Courchevel, Val D’Isere and Verbier, plus partner resorts Telluride, Snowbasin, The Resorts of the Canadian Rockies, and Japan.
+Vail’s EPIC Pass is the big player among multi-mountain passes.
+Priced at about $800+ with an early season purchase (read: April for the next season) there are no black out dates and tons of skiing at Vail, Beaver Creek, Breckenridge, Keystone, and Crested Butte in Colorado, Park City in Utah, Heavenly, Northstar, Kirkwood in California, Whistler Blackcomb Canada, Stevens Pass Washington, Stowe, Mount Snow and Okemo in Vermont, Sunapee in New Hampshire, and Perisher Australia, and bonus free skiing in the Alps at St Anton, Courchevel, Val D’Isere and Verbier, plus partner resorts Telluride, Snowbasin, The Resorts of the Canadian Rockies, and Japan.

-The Epic Local Pass is less, around $600, with some peak holiday black outs (when I prefer not to ski anyway and save $200).
+The EPIC Local Pass is less, around $700, with some peak holiday black outs (when I prefer not to ski anyway and save $200).
 The Epic Local Pass includes skiing at all Vail Resorts but limits you to 10 days each at Vail and Beaver Creek, and no skiing on peak Christmas to NYE, MLK and Feb vacation dates.
-Figure that a day ticket at Vail is $1797– this pass amortizes quickly with one trip out west.
-If you plan a trip to Park City Utah – which now includes the Canyons, and a trip to Vail skiing Vail, Beaver Creek, Breckenridge, Keystone, and A Basin all in one trip, you’re golden.
+Figure that a day ticket at Vail is $210 this pass amortizes quickly with one trip out west.
+If you plan a trip to Park City Utah – which now includes the Canyons, and a trip to Vail skiing Vail, Beaver Creek, Breckenridge, Keystone, all in one trip, you’re golden.
 Then plan a ski trip to Lake Tahoe, skiing at Heavenly, Northstar, and Kirkwood.
 Yes the Epic Pass is an epic ski deal, and this season it includes Buddy Tickets at discounts for friends and family.